bliaxiong/Negroni-Boilerplate/README.md

-Negroni Example
+Negroni Boilerplate
 ===============

-This is an forked Negroni web app with basic auth and users registrations via MySQL database
+This is a forked Negroni web app with basic auth and user registrations via MySQL database

 Note
 ----------